QuantumBit-Softwares/Hacash-Telegram-Bot/README.md

 - [x] 2.
 Web Scraping on http://explorer.hacashpool.com/address/foo or http://block.hacash.org/address/ to check balance by using BeautifulSoup
 - [x] 3.
 Adding icons to menu-reply. //it can be implemented however there are instances where (for example, MAC Os) has a hard time accessing the menu button.
 Since implementing icons on the menu reply also requires ```menu-reply == string-command-identifier``` which not smart to implement.
 - [x] 4.
 Web Scraping dynamic data using Puppeteer by using Node.js framework.
 Or Pyppeteer port of Puppeteer /done
+- [ ] 5.
+Diamond name finder - Log the address on [http://explorer.hacashpool.com/diamond/.....] on a file by knowing name of  diamondnum>blk.dat (from hacash_mainnet_data).
+Then set name of diamond to the address, thus creating a database.

 Note: The program can also be made by utilizing the API.